 NOTE: This solution has impacts to SA2 procedures (e.g. as defined in 3GPP TS 23.502, Clause 4.2.2.2.3), and SA2 may need to be requested to review and update their specifications.

-The initial AMF is mandated to assign a GUTI to the UE on behalf of the target AMF.
+- The initial AMF is mandated to assign a GUTI to the UE on behalf of the target AMF (Set).

 The target AMF is mandated to run identity request and perform primary authentication.